If you’re going to make money blogging, you need to think of yourself like a store. Do you know the top phrases that get people to buy?

 And while you SHOULD NOT sell ANYTHING on your blog until you have at least 50,000 pageviews per month (for many reasons), once you ARE able to sell, again looking at stores and what they do, you can bring those principles to what you do as a blogger.

-There are some great trigger words and phrases that get people to buy.
+There are some great phrases that sell, trigger words and top phrases that get people to buy.
 Just be sure that whatever you are selling is morally sound and is something you can stand behind whole-heartedly.
 After all, this is your name on the line and you always want to be found selling with complete integrity.

 Top Phrases That Get People to Buy